 Aldi Careers Available to You

-This post primarily focused on jobs that you can get in an Aldi store.
+This post primarily focused on jobs you can get in an Aldi store.
 Aldi also has other positions available in their warehouses and corporate offices.
 However, for those interested in working in an Aldi store, you would be signing up for a job where you’ll need to work hard, but the pay and benefits provide outstanding compensation for your efforts.